Kidnapping Attorneys at Lerner and Rowe

 Arizona Kidnapping Attorney Available 24 / 7

-The kidnapping attorneys of Lerner and Rowe Law Group are ready to defend your rights and will provide fair and unbiased representation.
+The kidnapping attorneys of Lerner and Rowe Law Group are ready to defend your rights.
+Our attorneys will provide fair and unbiased representation.
 We are ready to fight your charges to possibly get a reduced sentence or when possible, a complete dismissal.

-Lerner and Rowe Law Group attorneys offer initial free case evaluations and provide affordable and reasonable payment options for legal services on a per client, per case basis.
+Lerner and Rowe Law Group attorneys offer initial free case evaluations.
+We also provide affordable and reasonable payment options for legal services on a per client, per case basis.
 Don’t let fear of not being able to afford legal representation stop you from seeking an experienced kidnapping attorney.
 Contact a Lerner and Rowe kidnapping attorney 24 / 7 at 602-667-7777.
 Call us today!
+We look forward to hearing from you.